Thiers Issard: History

-After his death, his son Pierre Thiers Jr. (1884–1962) assisted by his mother continued the family business.
-Pierre Thiers Jr. worked as an apprentice under his father and he was a skilled forger in his own right.
-As the business prospered more family members joined the company starting with Louis Thiers (1910–1985) and later by another Pierre Thiers (1914–1997).
+After his death, his son Pierre Thiers Jr. (1884–1962), assisted by his mother, continued the family business.
+Pierre Thiers Jr. worked as an apprentice under his father and was a skilled forger in his own right.
+As the business prospered, more family members joined the company starting with Louis Thiers (1910–1985) and later by another Pierre Thiers (1914–1997).

 In 1985 the Thiers Issard company was acquired by Gilles Reynewaeter.

 Razor construction

-A straight razor blade (cut-throat razor) starts, at the Thiers Issard factory, as a shape called the blank supplied by the steel manufacturer.
+A straight razor blade (cut-throat razor) starts, at the Thiers Issard factory, as a shape called a blank supplied by the steel manufacturer.
 Thiers Issard traditionally has used Sheffield silver steel, long considered a superior quality carbon steel.
 The first step is to clean the blank using a heavy forge process called the detourage.
-Following the forging stage a hole is drilled in the tang of the blade.
+Following the forging stage, a hole is drilled in the tang of the blade.
 This is a crucial step since after the steel hardening process it would be next to impossible to drill hardened steel without employing specialised methods such as electrical discharge machining, and even then the process would be too arduous to be practical.
 At this pre-hardening stage the decoration or guiochage of the blade is done, since the blade is malleable enough to be carved.

 Lead hardening

-The steel is hardened through a special process using a bath of molten lead where the forged steel blade is immersed at 800 °C (degrees Celsius).
-The efficient metal-to-metal heat transfer, from the surrounding lead to the steel blade, enables fast and uniform heating of the steel at the optimum temperature for maximum hardness.
-The steel is tempered following the hardening process, where at 300 °C the steel becomes flexible and brittleness is eliminated according to phase diagrams for steel.
+The steel is hardened through a special process using a bath of molten lead where the forged steel blade is immersed at 800 °C. The efficient metal-to-metal heat transfer, from the surrounding lead to the steel blade, enables fast and uniform heating of the steel at the optimum temperature for maximum hardness.
+The steel is tempered following the hardening process, where at 300 °C it becomes flexible and brittleness is eliminated according to phase diagrams for steel.

-Thiers Issard is allowed by special exemption in French law to continue using this lead hardening process, while health concerns prohibit its use by any other manufacturer.
+Thiers Issard is allowed by a special exemption in French law to continue using this lead hardening process, while health concerns prohibit its use by any other manufacturer.

 Grinding

-Following the materials science processes of hardening and tempering, the blanks are hollow ground, according to one of the two fundamental blade profiles.
+After hardening and tempering, the blanks are hollow ground, according to one of the two fundamental blade profiles.
 At the highest end of hollow ground, more hollow than even the 1/1 grade, is the so called singing razor, so named because its blade produces a specific resonant tone when plucked, similar to a guitar string.
 The singing razor blade at this excited stage is essentially a vibrating membrane.
 Its manufacturing process is so demanding that a full 25% of the blades get rejected as not meeting standards.
 Some of the company's cheaper lines are of half-hollow grind, such as the Super Gnome series of razors.
 Thiers Issard does not produce flat ground (wedge) type blades.